RSS

 Fraudsters use a variety of methods to gain the trust of the victim: mail theft, hacker attacks, obtaining information on the "dark web," obtaining personal data on social networks, or using "social engineering" methods, when an attacker posing as an employee of a bank, police or verified retailer manages to convince the victim to disclose personal data.

-European financial market participants also actively use big data technologies, and with strict regulation and unification of exchange.
-What is the European GDPR - an analogue of Russian 152-FZ.
-And Russian companies may face these innovations already in 2018 using the example of their Cypriot subsidiaries.
+European financial market participants are actively using big data technologies, and with strict regulation and unification of exchange.

 Payment Services Directive Part Two (PSD2)